GeekTrainer/help-desk-bot-lab/exercise5-Deployment.md

 LUIS\_MODEL\_URL | Use the **LUIS model URL** |
 TICKET\_SUBMISSION\_URL | Use your Web App URL (eg. https://help-desk-bot.azurewebsites.net/) |

-You need to configure the Web App to support Continuous Integration by a local git repository and setup your credential to log in.
+You need to configure the Web App to support deployments from a local git repository and setup your deployment credentials.
 Next, you need to add that local git repository to your project.
-When you push your changes the build and publish process take place with non intervention from you.
+When you push your changes to the repository the code is automatically published to the Web app.

 ### C#